 According to Sam Leng, a REN with Kith & Kin Realty, without an agent, the owner/seller would need to do all the hard work of self-promoting the property by themselves, like hanging banners or posting on online platforms.
 By engaging an agent, all this can be avoided.

 “When you engage an agent, the agent is supposed to represent you (the owner) to take care of your interests, such as negotiating the terms and settling disputes.
-When you see owner and tenant disputes online, most of the time, it can be solved easily with a good property agent.
-In other terms, think of property agents as a solution provider.
+When you see owner and tenant disputes online, most of the time, they can be solved easily with a good property agent.
+In other terms, think of property agents as solution providers.

 The owner/seller wants to rent or sell a house, and we step in as solution providers.
 We share on how to market the unit properly, assess the unit’s condition, help filter prospective tenants’ profiles and ensure their credentials are legit, etc,” said Sam.